 Our quarterly and annual revenues, expenses and operating results have varied significantly and are likely to vary in the future.
-For example, in the twelve most recent fiscal quarters ended March 31, 2008, we have recorded net revenues of as much as \$15.3 million and as little as \$10.4 million and quarterly operating income of as much as \$3.8 million and as little as \$508,000.
+For example, in the twelve fiscal quarters ended March 31, 2009, we recorded net revenues of as much as \$17.3 million and as little as \$11.3 million and quarterly operating income of as much as \$4.1 million and as little as \$1.1 million.
 We therefore believe that period-to-period comparisons of our operating results are not a good indication of our future performance, and you should not rely on them to predict our future performance or the future performance of our stock price.
-In other future periods, we may not have any revenue growth, or our revenues could decline.
+In future periods, we may not have any revenue growth, or our revenues could decline.
 Furthermore, if our operating expenses exceed our expectations, our financial performance could be adversely affected.
 Factors that may affect periodic operating results in the future include: